Luke460/steering-wheel-master/readme.md

  - For ***mixed wheels*** - like Thrustmaster TXM or T150 - I suggest 3 or 4.
  - For ***belt wheels*** and ***direct wheels*** - like Thrustmaster T300 - I suggest a lower value like 3.

- Every steering wheel is different, you may need to find the perfect aggregation value for you device!
+ Every steering wheel is different, you may need to find the perfect aggregation value for your device!

  **IN GENERAL** : lower values makes your lut file more similar to the standard lut generation procedure, while higher values makes your lut smoother.
  - Don't go too high, or you will lose precision in lut correction.